pdwaggoner/pdwaggoner.github.io/Research.md

 ### Papers

 * Comment on Data Fission: Splitting a Single Data Point.
-Conditionally accepted, *Journal of the American Statistical Association*
+Forthcoming, *Journal of the American Statistical Association*

 * [The Paradox of Algorithms and Blame on Public Decision-makers](https://www.cambridge.org/core/journals/business-and-politics/article/paradox-of-algorithms-and-blame-on-public-decisionmakers/13C176706062A2E809380BF5828D2844){:target="_blank"} (with Ryan Kennedy and Adam Ozer).
 2024. *Business and Politics*